 - Online application: Click here to begin.

 - Request three references and list them in your application.
 They should include a parent reference plus references from two current teachers.

-- Request school records with an explanation of the grading system, translated into English be sent to the school.
+- Request school records with an explanation of the grading system, translated into English, be sent to EMS admissions.

 - TOEFL iBT® or iTEP® SLATE test for English proficiency.

 - Video interview with Marsha Thomas, admissions counselor.